Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX AI.md

 ---
 This node listens to **all KNX telegrams** from the selected KNX Ultimate gateway, builds traffic statistics, detects anomalies, and can optionally query an LLM.

-The editor uses three main accordion sections: **AI assistant** contains setup, knowledge/context and provider limits; **Conversations & home** contains chat channels, proactive home and bounded memory; **KNX traffic analysis** contains bus telegram input, history/summaries and anomalies/patterns.
-Opening a main section shows all of its related options together.
-Saved field IDs and values remain unchanged.
+The editor uses two horizontal tabs: **AI assistant** contains setup, knowledge/context and provider limits; **Conversations & home** contains chat channels, proactive home and bounded memory.

 ## Outputs
 1. **Summary/Stats** (`msg.payload` JSON)